Óli Mittún

 Óli Mittún (born 10 June 2005) is a Faroese handball player for GOG Håndbold and the Faroese national team.

 He participated at the 2022 European U-18 Championship, 2022 European U-20 Championship and the 2023 World U-19 Championship.

+He was part of the Faroese team at their first ever major international tournament; the 2024 European Men's Handball Championship.
+They did however exit in the preliminary round after 3 defeats.

+At the 2026 European Men's Handball Championship he was part of the Faroese team that won their first ever match at a major international tournament, when they won 37–24 against Montenegro.